armory/docs/content/en/docs/armory-admin/armory-agent/agent-troubleshooting.md

 ```

 Common errors:

-- When connecting to Spinnaker as a service, make sure to set `clouddriver.insecure: true` or provide certificates so the plugin can terminate TLS.
+- When connecting to Spinnaker<sup>TM</sup> as a service, make sure to set `clouddriver.insecure: true` or provide certificates so the plugin can terminate TLS.

 ## Tips

-- It is a good idea to have each Kubernetes cluster accessible by at least 2 instances of the Agent.
+- It is a good idea to have each Kubernetes cluster accessible by at least two instances of the Agent.
 Only one instance will actively stream Kubernetes changes.
-The second one will be on stand-by and can be used for other operations (deploying manifests, getting logs, ...)
+The second one will be on standby and can be used for other operations such as deploying manifests and getting logs.

 - For better availability, you can run Agent deployments in [different availability zones](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).